 Supportive Housing is an evidence-based practice which uses Housing First, Trauma informed design and services, and Harm Reduction models.

-In addition to the creation of permanent supportive housing units, we also provide transitional housing and 24 hour a day emergency shelter and drop in center to qualified clients.
-Housing people with housing barriers is the essence of why we were created.
+In addition to the permanent supportive housing, and supportive services, we also provide transitional housing and 24 hour a day emergency shelter and peer run drop in center.

-Supportive care involves social workers who help clients access the resources they are already eligible for but have barriers that prevent access.
+Supportive care involves social workers, certified peers, and community support workers who help clients access the resources they are already eligible for but have barriers that prevent access.
 Barriers often include: lack of an address or transportation, mental illness, addiction, other heath impairments, cognitive impairment, and poverty.

 HOW IS HOUSING FIRST DIFFERENT FROM OTHER APPROACHES?